useshortcut/api-cookbook/change-label/README.md

 You'll need to make two changes in the file:

 1. The name of the existing label you want to search for.
    Line 57: `existing_label = 'Sprint 1'`
    Change Sprint 1 to the name of the label you want to search for.
 Keep the single quotes around the label name.

-2. The name and hex color for the label you want to add Line 60: `new_label = {'name': 'Sprint 2', 'color': '#ff0022'}` Change Sprint 2 to the name of the label you want to add.
+2. The name and hex color for the label you want to add.
+    Line 60: `new_label = {'name': 'Sprint 2', 'color': '#ff0022'}`
+    Change Sprint 2 to the name of the label you want to add.
 Change #ff0022 to the hex color you want to add.
 Keep the single quotes around the label name and the hex color.